Standard C++ Modules

 How modules speed up compilation

-A classic theory for the reason why modules speed up the compilation is: if there are n headers and m source files and each header is included by each source file, then the complexity of the compilation is O(n*m); But if there are n module interfaces and m source files, the complexity of the compilation is O(n+m).
-So, using modules would be a big win when scaling.
-In a simpler word, we could get rid of many redundant compilations by using modules.
+A classic theory for the reason why modules speed up the compilation is: if there are n headers and m source files and each header is included by each source file, then the complexity of the compilation is O(n*m).
+However, if there are n module interfaces and m source files, the complexity of the compilation is O(n+m).
+Therefore, using modules would be a significant improvement at scale.
+More simply, use of modules causes many of the redundant compilations to no longer be necessary.

 ├-------------frontend----------┼-------------middle end----------------┼----backend----┤